timeseries-ru/revisor/README.md

 The results should be the predictions.

 Default login/password for UI on server is admin/admin.
 Don't forget to change in users.py file in your server installation directory.

+You will need to pass token='your_token' in request Cookies to get authorized on server.

 ## Limitations
 1. Certainly, I give NO WARRANTY!
 Only code.